irworkshop/accountability_datacleaning/R_campfin/ct/lobby/docs/ct_comp_diary.md

 ct_dedupe <- ct_dupe %>% group_split(client_name, lobbyist_first_name, lobbyist_last_name, session)

+# For entries with the same client_name, lobbyist_first_name, lobbyist_last_name, session, we group them in a list for comparison
 for (i in seq_along(ct_dedupe)){
 ct_dedupe[[i]] <- ct_dedupe[[i]] %>%
+  # early_more_info suggests whether the first entry has more information
   mutate(early_more_info = ct_dedupe[[i]]$row_sum[1] - ct_dedupe[[i]]$row_sum[2] < 0 )
+# if the first entry has more non-NA columns, use the first entry, otherwise use the second instance.
   if (ct_dedupe[[i]]$early_more_info[1]) {
   ct_dedupe[[i]] <- ct_dedupe[[i]][1,]
   }